azsk/AzTS-docs/MMA Removal Utility/README.md

 ```

-### **11. If I have less number of VMs how can I speed up the process for MMA removal ?**
+### **11. If I have less number of VMs how can I speed up the process for MMA removal?**
 Follow below steps to speed up the process for MMA removal :

-1. Run Update-AzTSMMARemovalUtilityDiscoveryTrigger command with – StartScopeResolverImmediatley switch.
+Step-1.
+Run Update-AzTSMMARemovalUtilityDiscoveryTrigger command with – StartScopeResolverImmediatley switch.

+    ``` PowerShell
+    Update-AzTSMMARemovalUtilityDiscoveryTrigger `
+        -SubscriptionId <HostingSubId> `
+        -ResourceGroupName <HostingRGName> `
+        -StartScopeResolverImmediatley
+    ```

-2. And once you see VM inventory is available in dashboard, run Update-AzTSMMARemovalUtilityDiscoveryTrigger command again with – StartScopeResolverImmediatley switch.
+Step-2.
+Once Virtual Machine inventory is available in dashboard, repeat **step-1**.

-3. Then once, Extension inventory is available in dashboard, run Update-AzTSMMARemovalUtilityRemovalTrigger command with – StartImmediately switch.
+Step-3.
+One the Extension inventory is available in dashboard, run Update-AzTSMMARemovalUtilityRemovalTrigger command with – StartImmediately switch.

+    ``` PowerShell
+    Update-AzTSMMARemovalUtilityDiscoveryTrigger `
+        -SubscriptionId <HostingSubId> `
+        -ResourceGroupName <HostingRGName> `
+        -StartImmediately
+    ```